jinput/jinput/README.txt

 The root contains a master ANT build.xml and the following sub directories:
  -- coreAPI:  The actual API
- -- plugins:  Directories for bildign controlelr plugins.
+ -- plugins:  Directories for building controller plugins.
 		(Currently the only plug in is the Win32 DX8 plugin.)

 Build instructions: